HAS-Tools-Fall2020/homework-Bensketball/Submissions/mitchell_HW5.md

 <a name="est"></a>
 ## Estimation5 Explanation

 For this weeks estimate (5), I decided to use a pandas data frames for my analysis.
+My python code section,

-The python code section I wrote, allowed me to create serval histograms for all data under the flow of 400 and in the months September, October, November, and December.
+allowed me to create serval histograms for all data under the flow of 400 and in the months September, October, November, and December.
 By isolating this part of the total data ('flow_data'), I was able to run computations to make my predictions.
 For my estimate, I took the mean of all the data in each month and also took the lowest value I could find in each months given histogram.
 For example look at the chart below:

 ![g9](../assignment_4/graphs/g9.png "All September Data")